It’s a new golden age for television–and series content has never been in greater demand.

 Written or video submissions accepted.
 For written pitches:

-- Anything from a two-sentence logline to a 3-5 page treatment--entirely up to you on how to best present your idea.
-Extended treatments and supplemental materials (illustrations, etc.) also accepted, but please do not send full-length screenplays--summaries ONLY.
-Pitches may be emailed direct to email@example.com
+- Anything from a two-sentence logline to a 3-5 page treatment–entirely up to you on how to best present your idea.
+We don’t judge on format, we judge on the idea itself.
+Extended treatments and supplemental materials (illustrations, etc.) are also accepted.
+Please do not send full-length screenplays–summaries ONLY.
+Pitches may be emailed direct.

-- Longer submissions are judged the SAME way as short ones, so whatever length you think is best for your story.
-You can include a title and genre, but only the idea itself is critiqued.
+- Longer submissions are judged on the SAME criteria as short ones, so whatever length you think is best.

 For video pitches: